ProtoLife/daptics-api/pydocmd/index.md

 contains the following public resources in the `python_client` folder for you to download, examine and use:

-1. The `daptics_client.py` Python API client module exposes the `DapticsClient` class, that allows you to create or connect to a session, set up your experimental space, generate optimized experiments, and obtain analytics results.
+1. The `daptics_client` Python API client package exposes the `DapticsClient` class, that allows you to create or connect to a session, set up your experimental space, generate optimized experiments, and obtain analytics results.

-2. There are six interactive Jupyter notebooks in `.ipynb` files that provide how-tos on installation, explanations of the terminology used by daptics, and tutorials that explore design of experiments solutions using the Python API client module.
+2. There are six interactive Jupyter notebooks in `.ipynb` files that provide how-tos on installation, explanations of the terminology used by daptics, and tutorials that explore design of experiments solutions using the Python API client package.

 ## Documentation